Safety on the farm

 - Read and follow the safety directions and manufacturers/installers’ guidelines for all LP Gas appliances, equipment, storage cylinders and tanks.

-- Protect appliances, equipment, gauges and regulators from weather.
+- Protect appliances, equipment, gauges and regulators from the weather.

 - Large LP Gas storage tanks are sited by the gas supplier to ensure they include the necessary safety clearances and safe operation of protective devices such as relief valves.
 Ensure that you do not inadvertently encroach on these clearances or safety devices.